- Home

 So just how many people are affected?

-Our September 2020 survey of 1,000 adults in the UK suggests 22% have experienced job related burnout, with a slightly higher prevalence amongst men.
+Our survey back in September 2020 of 1,000 adults in the UK suggests 22% have experienced job related burnout, with a slightly higher prevalence amongst men.

 Occupational Burnout - Google Searches